2.0 Authority Control

 Is the access point traced (indexed)?

-No – then this series statement is transcribed in 490:0_.
-There will be no 8XX field.
+This series statement is transcribed in 490 0_, but there will be no 8XX field.

 What is the call number?